Pandemic relapse spells trouble for India’s middle class

 In March 2020, a stringent nationwide lockdown to fight the coronavirus pandemic froze economic activity overnight.
 Babu’s business collapsed, and he drove his family back to their village.

-“Since March last year, we haven’t earned a single rupee,” he said.
+“Since March last year, we haven’t earned a single rupee,” Babu said.
 “All of my three buses are standing still for more than a year.
 We are completely broken.”

 India’s economy was on the cusp of recovery from the first pandemic shock when a new wave of infections swept the country, infecting millions, killing hundreds of thousands and forcing many people to stay home.
 Cases are now tapering off, but prospects for many Indians are drastically worse as salaried jobs vanish, incomes shrink and inequality is rising.